 Allocates unused deliverability rights to those valuing them the most (willing to pay the most for them) rather than to the first to use them.

-Compensates owner for currently unused capability.
+Compensates owner (who is the owner?) for currently unused capability.
+(Why would you want to sell the unused capacity before it has a value?
+This is fine if you are only selling it for a short duration but would result in a potential barrier to entry if you sell the rights for a long duration).

 Avoids rush to long term wheeling contracts not supporting loads.
+(It is unclear what contract someone would rush into other than from a resource outside New York.)

 Key Concerns Raised